 Due to being a consecutive system, meaning we purchase our water from the City of Bremerton, there are only a few water quality parameters that are tested for in our water system within the fence line of the base.
 The tables below list the drinking water contaminants that we detected by water testing performed on the NBK Bremerton water system within the fence line of the base.
-Please refer to the tables below and the attached City of Bremerton Drinking Water Quality report for 2016 for complete test results.
+Please refer to the tables below and the attached City of Bremerton Drinking Water Quality report for 2017 for complete test results.
 Although many more contaminants were tested, only those substances listed below were found in your water.
+In this table you will find terms and abbreviations that might not be familiar to you.
+To help you better understand these terms, we have provided the definitions below the table.